umarhassan-mitodl/15.229-spring-2012/content/pages/syllabus.md

 Prerequisites
 -------------

-The seminar is offered only to those enrolled in the {{% resource_link "168b1566-dad8-4461-9610-747f972f0f1d" "MIT Sloan Fellows Program" %}} and challenges the participants to draw upon their past managerial experiences, especially those affiliated with multinational companies.
+The seminar is offered only to those enrolled in the [MIT Sloan Fellows Program](http://mitsloan.mit.edu/fellows/) and challenges the participants to draw upon their past managerial experiences, especially those affiliated with multinational companies.

 Requirements
 ------------